- Fish

 A true tall "tail"

-Leopard whiptail rays, Himantura leoparda, are known for their very long, thin tails—which can be two to four times longer than their entire body!—that taper to a point with a single, stinging spine at the end.
+Leopard whiptail rays, Himantura leoparda, are known for their very long, thin tails—which can be two to four times longer than their entire body!—that taper to a point and have a single, stinging spine near the middle.
 They use their tail for help with balance and steering, and wield the spine as needed to defend themselves against potential predators.
 Including the tail, leopard whiptail rays can grow to be up to 13 feet long and over 4 feet wide.

 Home, home on the…sand